ashworth3/GANs-Image-Generation/README.md

-# GAN Image Generation with BigGAN
+# GAN Image Generation with StyleGAN2-ADA

-This project explores how Generative Adversarial Networks (GANs), using BigGAN, can generate realistic images from random noise using a pretrained model.
+This project explores how Generative Adversarial Networks (GANs), using **StyleGAN2-ADA**, can generate realistic images from random noise using a pretrained model trained on the FFHQ (Flickr-Faces-HQ) dataset.

 ## Objective